ruskicanuk/affiliateGOchatbot/docs/KNOWLEDGE_BASE_DOCUMENTATION.md

 #### Airport & Transportation
 **Keywords:** airport, shuttle, transportation, travel, getting there **Content:**
-Nearest airport is approximately 1-hour shuttle ride away.
-Group shuttles available for $50 per person.
-Individual transportation and rental car options also available.
+Nearest airport (Puerto Plata, POP) is approximately 50 minutes shuttle ride away.
+Santiago (STI) is about 1.5 hours away.
+Green Office offers free shuttle service to/from Puerto Plata and Santiago.
+Other airport options include Santo Domingo (SDQ) which is 3.5 hours away and Punta Cana (PUJ) which is 5.5 hours away.
+Rental car options are also available.

 #### Visa Requirements
 **Keywords:** visa, passport, requirements, travel documents **Content:**
-Visa requirements vary by nationality.
-Check with your country's embassy for specific requirements.
+USA, Canada and Europe generally do not require a Visa.
+For other countries, check with your country's embassy for specific requirements.
 We can provide invitation letters for visa applications if needed.

 ### 7. Activities & Experiences